cisagov/get.gov/pages/domains/domains_moving.md

 ## Develop a communications plan

-Many government organizations share the fact that they've transitioned to a .gov domain name via press release and/or social media.
+Many government organizations share the fact that they’ve transitioned to a .gov domain name via press release and/or social media.
 These events regularly get picked up online or in traditional media outlets, amplifying your message.

 Here are some examples of government organizations communicating publicly about their move to .gov.